 More research revealed that the Steel river loop was a tripping favourite of Cliff Jacobson, who has done the loop at least eight times since his first in 1976.
-I had a couple of his books in the canoeing section of what is left of my hard copy library and was impressed by the scope of his paddling adventures so his recommendation meant something.
+Two of his books are in the canoeing section of what is left of my hard copy library.
+His extensive paddling resumé made his recommendation worth something.

-Sitting next to Callan’s book on the public library bookshelf was PaddleQuest, a compilation of various writers each describing one of thirty-seven of Canada’s best canoe routes.
-Edited by Alister Thomas, the book, published in 2000, provided yet more fuel to stoke our interest.
+Sitting next to Callan’s book on the public library bookshelf was PaddleQuest, a compilation of various writers, each describing one of thirty-seven of Canada’s best canoe routes.
+Edited by Alister Thomas and published in 2000, the book provided more fuel to stoke our interest.

-It has a chapter by the late Toni Harting, noted photographer as well as past editor of the Wilderness Canoe Association’s journal Nastawgan.
-Titled “The Steel River: A Remarkable Loop”, Harting’s chapter provides the following evaluation –
+It has a chapter by the late Toni Harting, noted photographer and past editor of the Wilderness Canoe Association’s journal Nastawgan.
+Titled “The Steel River: A Remarkable Loop,” Harting’s chapter provides the following evaluation –

 The Steel River offers a remarkable 170-kilometer adventure just north of Lake Superior, all in one loop, beginning and ending on Santoy Lake.
 In many respects, this is a superb wilderness river: remote, clear, lots of flatwater, and manageable whitewater, between 15 and 20 portages…A marvellous river indeed, but not a trip for novices without sufficient whitewater and portaging experience.

 Yet another positive recommendation to clinch the deal!
-It was time to look more closely at all the maps available to get a handle on the trip!
+It was time to look more closely at all the maps available!
+[The archive.org website has a downloadable copy of Paddle Quest.]

 As mentioned, Rob Haslam’s maps are the obvious starting point.
-They are derived from the Garmin Topo Canada v4.0 mapset and have all portages, most campsite possibilities, and the locations of the four major logjams on the lower Steel indicated.
-Haslam knows the river and has done the loop a number of times, the last trip being in 2011.
+They are based on the Garmin Topo Canada maps and have all portages, most campsite possibilities, and the locations of the four significant logjams on the lower Steel indicated.
+Haslam knows the river and has done the entire loop a dozen times over the past 25 years.
 We would find his information totally reliable and very helpful in dealing with the challenges of the river.

 The topographical maps maintained by the Canadian Federal Government’s map department still provide the most accurate map information for canoe trippers.
-They are available online for free download if you want to print them – or the parts of them that are relevant to your trip.
-For the Steel River Loop there are three 1:50,000 topos that would cover all your map needs:
+They are available at no cost online if you want to print them – or the parts of them that are relevant to your trip.
+For the Steel River Loop, three 1:50,000 topos cover all your map needs.

-As well as paper copies of the federal govt. topos, we each have a Garmin gps unit – the Oregon and the Etrex 20 – with the latest Garmin Topo Canada v 4 maps on it.
-While not quite as accurate as the maps above, they serve as back up and provide a ready answer in those situations where you just can’t figure out exactly where you are!
-We also like the waypoint and tracking features and the way it archives each day’s progress.
+As well as paper copies of the federal govt. topos, we each have a Garmin GPS unit – the Oregon 450 and the Etrex 20 – with the latest Garmin Topo Canada v 4 maps on it.
+(It is listed at an incredible $181.
+CDN in early 2018.
+We paid $110. back in 2011.)
+While not as accurate as the NRC maps, they serve as backup and provide a ready answer in those situations where you can’t figure out exactly where you are!
+We also like the waypoint and tracking features and how the eTrex and Oregon archive each day’s progress.

-If I didn’t already have a gps unit, I’d be tempted to get the Delorme Inreach Explorer, which serves as a two-way communication device and also has many of the features of a gps unit.
-We have been using the Spot Connect over the past five years to provide gps tracking and nightly brief email message to the folks back home.
+If I don’t already have a GPS unit, a better option might be a device like the Garmin inReach Explorer+, which serves as a two-way communication device and also has many of the features of a GPS unit.
+We were still using our Spot Connect on the Steel to provide the folks back home with GPS tracking and nightly brief email message.
+Since then we have upgraded to the inReach.

-We have also uploaded the gpx file of our Steel River Loop waypoints (along with a number of points noted on Haslam’s maps).
+We have also uploaded the gpx file of our Steel River Loop waypoints (along with several points noted on Haslam’s maps).
 You can download the 66 kb .gpx (Garmin format) file as a 5 Kb zip file from my Dropbox folder here.

 A Slight Complication!

-We repeated our canoe tripping mantra – ” we’ll git ‘er dun” – a few times as we looked in amazement at the contour lines bunching up close to each other between Santoy Lake and Diablo Lake.
-We knew it would be the price of admission but embraced it as only those who don’t really know can!
+We repeated our canoe tripping mantra – ” we’ll git ‘er dun” – a few times as we looked at the contour lines bunching up close to each other between Santoy Lake and Diablo Lake.
+We accepted it as the price of admission and embraced it as only those who don’t really know can!

 Rob Haslam describes this approach in the post referred to above.
 Beginning at one of the lakes from Grehan to Eaglecrest (Haslam gives directions on how to get to Eaglecrest), you paddle down the Little Steel River system to the point where it meets the Steel River itself.
 Then it is all the way down to Santoy Lake and the Diablo Portage.

-After your little tussle with the devil, it is mostly lake paddle all the way back north to your vehicle.
-Among the plusses of this approach would be the chance to get into trip-shape before you hit the Diablo Portage – and the lighter food load you’ll have to haul up to Diablo Lake.
+After your little tussle with the devil, it is mostly lake paddle back north to your vehicle.
+Among the plusses of this approach would be the chance to get into trip shape before you hit the Diablo Portage.

-There is also a southern approach off the Trans-Canada Highway.
-This was the option we chose for our Steel River loop.
+The southern approach off the Trans-Canada Highway was our choice for our Steel River loop.
 While the driving distance from Toronto to Longlac is about the same as that to Santoy Lake, we liked the idea of getting the worst of the trip done first.
-Also, the ride in to the Santoy put-in point from the highway is much shorter than the 50 kilometres of the Catlonite Road from Highway 11.
+The ride into Santoy from the highway is also much shorter than the 50 kilometers on the Catlonite Road from Highway 11.

-You are not yet in the park at this point; it only begins near the far end of the Diablo Portage about 100 meters from Diablo Lake.
-Our vehicle was the only one in the parking lot the day we arrived; on our return a week later there were a few more.
-On the lake itself there are a a couple of cottages at the north end, as well as a trailer camp on the east side.
+You are not yet in the park; it only begins near the far end of the Diablo Portage, about 100 meters from Diablo Lake.
+Our vehicle was the only one in the parking lot the day we arrived; a week later, there were a few more on our return.
+On the lake itself, there are a couple of cottages at the north end and a trailer camp on the east side.